 And it was during the hike to and from the Navajo Knobs in 2009 that I really admired the peak and started getting into my head that I might want to try finding a way up it.

 Named for Ephraim Portman Pectol, a man instrumental in the early efforts to establish protection for the area that is now Capitol Reef National Park (more information here), Pectols Pyramid is a sandstone monolith just off the main road through the park.
 It is easily seen from the east or the west as one drives the road, but it does not especially stand out from surrounding formations from those perspectives.
 However, from the trails to Hickman Bridge and Navajo Knobs, its spectacular shape is on full display as it lives up to the geometric aspect of its name.

-As many people know, I am not a technical rock climber.
-Yeah, I've spent some time tied in so I could climb things I wouldn't have the nerve for unroped, but I prefer the freedom and simplicity of scrambling, and my real passion is seeking out peaks about which there is little or no information and trying to find ways up them.
+As many people know, I prefer the freedom and simplicity of scrambling, and my real passion is seeking out peaks about which there is little or no information and trying to find ways up them.
 Whether it turns out to be a hike or an exposed Class 5 scramble doesn't really matter; what matters is the experience of finding my own way.